 What is a Safe Harbor Law or Provision?

-The EU had previously been allowing U.S. law enforcement agencies to transfer U.S. citizens' data from the EU (the previous safe harbor provision).
-But the European Court of Justice ruled that this agreement was "was invalid in light of what the court deemed insufficient U.S. privacy protections."
+The EU had previously been allowing U.S. law enforcement agencies to transfer U.S. citizens' data from the EU under an old safe harbor provision.
+But the European Court of Justice ruled that this agreement was "invalid in light of what the court deemed insufficient U.S. privacy protections."

-- Another safe harbor provision is the IRS Special Accounting Rule that allows employers to treat non-cash fringe benefits provided in November or December as being provided in the following year.
+Another safe harbor provision is the IRS Special Accounting Rule that allows employers to treat non-cash fringe benefits provided in November or December as being provided in the following year.